treyhunner/uvrs/README.md

 uvrs remove ~/bin/my-script 'rich'
 ```

-This is simply a shortcut for running `uv remove --script ~/bin/my-script` 'rich'`.
+This runs `uv remove --script ~/bin/my-script 'rich'` and then
+`uv sync --script ~/bin/my-script` to keep the resolved environment up to date.

 ## The goal